 - KING (76 X 80 inches): Ideal for sleeping partners sharing their space with kids or a pet.
 It is equivalent to two Twin XL.

 - CALIFORNIA KING (72 x 84 inches): Provides more ample space and suitable for an adjustable bed.

 Pricing and quality usually correlate with each other when it comes to choosing a mattress.
 Mattresses can cost for as low as $200 to as high as $3000.
 The higher one invests the higher quality one can expect from the product.
-Products with higher quality usually last longer and offer specific features like heat transfer or motion sensing; however, they can be expensive.
-Low quality mattresses are usually made with low density polyurethane foam and do not long.
-If your budget is small you can invest in less expensive mattress and plan to get a better one in the future.
+Products with higher quality usually last longer and offer specific features like heat transfer or motion-sensing; however, they can be expensive.
+Low-quality mattresses are usually made with low-density polyurethane foam and do not long.
+If your budget is small you can invest in a less expensive mattress and plan to get a better one in the future.

 Type of Mattress